Zainab-Dahshan/CafeeProject/README.md

 ### For Customers

-- Browse menu with categories and dietary filters
+- 🍽️ Browse an interactive menu with categories and dietary filters
-- User authentication and profile management
+- 🔐 Secure user authentication and profile management
-- Order placement and tracking
+- 🛒 Easy order placement with real-time updates
-- Order history
-- Responsive design for all devices
+- 📱 Responsive design that works on all devices
+- 📋 View order history and receipts
+- 📍 Delivery and pickup options

 ### For Staff

-- Dashboard with order notifications
+- 📊 Interactive dashboard with live order notifications
-- Order management
+- 📝 Manage and update order status in real-time
-- Table management
+- 🏷️ Table management system
-- Basic reporting
+- 📈 Basic sales and performance reporting
+- 🔄 Quick order modifications and updates

 ### For Administrators

+- 👥 User and role management
+- 📦 Menu and inventory management
+- 💰 Financial reporting and analytics
+- ⚙️ System configuration and settings
+- 📊 Comprehensive business insights

 - Full menu management
 - User management